redwoodjs/example-blog/README.md

 > **Admin Error Message:** If you have not set a value for the `FILESTACK_API_KEY` env var, you'll encounter an error when you try to create or edit posts.
 See the [Enabling Image Uploads](#enabling-image-uploads) section below.

+> The /admin routes are enabled by an environment variable `USE_ADMIN=enable` in `env.defaults`.
+See the file `web/src/Routes.js`.
+Without this env var, /admin will be disabled when deployed.
+It is recommended to replace this with proper authentication.
+See "TO DO: Enabling Authentication" below.

 ### Deployment

 See the section on [Vercel Deployment](https://redwoodjs.com/docs/deploy#vercel-deploy) in the Deploy doc.
-1. Setup a production database (Postgres recommended)
+1. Set up a production database (Postgres recommended)
 2. Configure for Vercel deploy with the command `yarn rw g deploy vercel`
 3. Import project from git repo into Vercel